pomerium/pomerium/docs/enterprise/concepts.md

 Service accounts provides bearer token based authentication for machine-to-machine communication through Pomerium to your protected endpoints.
 They can provide auth for monitoring services, create API integrations, and other non-human driven scripts or services.

-Service accounts can represent identities from your IdP or be Pomerium-only identities.
+A service account identity can either be based on a user entry in your IdP Directory, or exist as a custom identity managed in a Pomerium Console [Namespace](#namespaces).

 ## Routes